VirtoCommerce/vc-module-webhooks/docs/index.md

 ![Webhook appearing in the list](./media/07-webhook-appearing-in-the-list.png)

 Alternatively, you can click the *Reset* button to reconfigure your webhook from scratch.

+## Auth Support: Basic & Bearer
+ It allows to specify authentication credentials for webhooks using either Basic or Bearer Token authentication.
+ The feature adds the necessary authentication headers to the webhook requests to authenticate the user and allow access to the webhook endpoint.
+ This enhances the security and flexibility of the webhook integration by supporting multiple authentication mechanisms, which can be selected based on the specific requirements of the webhook endpoint.

 ## Warning Message
 If you use webhooks with multiple event subscriptions in the previous version, you might get the following warning message once you update the Virto platform: